usc-sail/media-eval-2020/README.md

 ## Usage

-1. Given a directory of mp3 files, first run *resample2npy.py* to resample all files to 16 kHz.
+1. First run *resample2npy.py* to resample all mp3 files in given a directory to 16 kHz.
 	* python -u resample2npy.py run /path/to/mp3s/
 2. Create a .tsv file with music tag labels, as specified in *data_loader.py*.
 3. Run *train.py*.
 The following example uses binary cross-entropy as the loss function, and also uses mixup (https://arxiv.org/pdf/1710.09412).